Digital Technology & Computer Science

 Key Stage 3

 Pupils are taught ICT for 1 hour per week in Year 8.
-Topics include Cyber security, Wired and wireless networks, Computer Architecture and Java programming
+Topics include Cyber security, Wired and wireless networks, Computer Architecture and programming.

-In Year 10, pupils take part in a 9-week Digital Technology (multimedia) carousel.
+In Year 10, pupils take part in a 9-week Introduction to Python programming.

 As this subject constantly evolves, the department is dedicated in developing and delivering a curriculum that focuses in on advanced technological skills required in the modern world.